So-Fake: Benchmarking and Explaining Social Media Image Forgery Detection: Experiments

-\textbf{Metrics.} We evaluate detection performance using image-level accuracy (ACC) and F1 scores, and localization quality using Intersection over Union (IoU) and F1 scores.
-For explanation interpretability, we employ two complementary metrics: (1) Cosine Semantic Similarity (CSS), which captures semantic alignment between embeddings of predicted and ground-truth explanations, and (2) ROUGE-L, which quantifies textual overlap through longest common subsequence matching.
-Ground-truth explanations are obtained by generating initial reasoning with Claude 3.7 Sonnet~\cite{claude2024}, followed by human experts' revision and validation.
-Further details are provided in the Appendix~\ref{suppl:implementation-details}.
+\textbf{Metrics.} We evaluate models across the three tasks defined by So-Fake.
+For \textbf{detection}, we report image-level accuracy (Acc.) and F1.
+For \textbf{localization}, we report mask-level Intersection over Union (IoU) and mask-level F1.
+For methods that output bounding boxes (e.g., VLM-based baselines and our method), we use a fixed SAM2~\cite{DBLP:journals/corr/abs-2408-00714} configuration to convert predicted boxes into segmentation masks before evaluation; for methods that directly output masks, we evaluate their predicted masks.
+For \textbf{explanation}, we employ two complementary metrics: (1) Cosine Semantic Similarity (CSS) and (2) ROUGE-L, which quantifies textual overlap through longest common subsequence matching.
+Reference rationales were first generated with Claude Opus 4.8~\cite{claude} and then carefully revised and validated by human experts.